zoefing/the-bank/README.md

 # the bank 🏦
-a curated collection of apps and websites
+A curated collection of apps and websites

 ### bookmarks, reading, etc.